ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

     View() string
 }
 ```
-Of course we need to store some data for our Model.
-We would be using the following model to store the data for our state:
+We need to store some data for our Model.
+We will use the following model to store the data for our state:

 ```go
 type model struct {